As you might have already read in the Audio Buses Tutorial, sound is sent to each bus via an AudioStreamPlayer.

 An audio stream is an abstract object that emits sound.
-It can come from many places, but most commonly from the filesystem.
+The sound can come from many places, but most commonly from the filesystem.
 Audio files, such as .wav or .ogg, can be loaded as AudioStreams and placed inside an AudioStreamPlayer.

-Here is a comparison of the two, to help you choose which one fits your specific use case best:
+Here is a comparison of the two types of file to help you choose the one that fits your use case best:

 - Audio files of type .wav are quite large, but use little CPU power to play back.
 Hundreds of them can be played simultaneously with little impact to performance.
-This format is usually best for short sound effects, as the importer will trim and convert them to IMA-ADPCM.
+This format is usually best for short sound effects.

 - Audio files of type .ogg are much smaller, but use considerably more CPU power to play back, so only a few can be played back (especially on mobile!).
-This format is usually best for music or long sound effect sequences.
-It also works well for voice at relatively low bitrates.
+This format works well for music, long sound effect sequences, and voice at relatively low bitrates.

-Keep in mind neither .wav nor .ogg usually contains looping information, so this information must be set on the import options of each:
+Keep in mind neither .wav nor .ogg usually contains looping information.
+If looping is desired it must be set up using the import options of each file type:

 This is a variant of AudioStreamPlayer, but emits sound in a 2D positional environment.
 When close to the left of the screen, the panning will go left.
 When close to the right side, it will go right.